Computing Systemic Risk Measures with Graph Neural Networks: Approximation via neural networks

-\end{defn} There exists a plethora of other possible choices regarding GNN layers.
-One important aspect motivating us to use GNNs as in Definition \ref{def:SAGEConv} is that the message passing also accounts for edge weights, besides the node features which serve as initial node representation $h^{(0)}.$ Other popular GNN layers that could be relevant include the GIN layer from \cite{jegelka2018powerful} or NNConv layer from \cite{gilmer2017neural}.
+\end{defn} There are many other possible choices regarding GNN layers.
+One important reason for using the GNN in Definition \ref{def:SAGEConv} is that its message passing also accounts for edge weights.
+Other popular GNN layers that have this property include the GIN layer from \cite{jegelka2018powerful} and the NNConv layer from \cite{gilmer2017neural}.
 However, comparing multiple GNN architectures would exceed the scope of this work.

-The most important reason why GNNs promise to be a suitable design to approximate the target function $H^c$ from (\ref{prop:function_H_c}) is the following.
-Clearly, if $y \in \R^N$ is an optimal bailout capital allocation for a financial network $(a, \ell) \in \mathcal{D},$ then $\sigma(y)$ is optimal for $\sigma(a,\ell),$ for any permutation $\sigma \in S(N).$ Hence $H^c$ is permutation equivariant, see Definition \ref{def:permutation_equi}.
-Since GNNs calculate the message that reaches a node $i$ based on its neighborhood $N(i)$, the ordering of the nodes does not matter as long as the network topology is not altered.
-This means that the output that is calculated for each node during multiple steps of message passing is by design permutation equivariant: For $\sigma \in S_N$ the GNN $f: \mathcal{D} \to \R^{N \times l}$ automatically computes results that respect
+The most important reason why GNNs are a suitable design for approximating the target function $H^c$ from (\ref{prop:function_H_c}) is their permutation equivariance.
+Specifically, if $y \in \R^N$ is an optimal bailout capital allocation for a financial network $(a, \ell) \in \mathcal{D},$ then $\sigma(y)$ is optimal for $\sigma(a,\ell),$ for any permutation $\sigma \in S(N).$ Hence $H^c$ is permutation-equivariant, see Definition \ref{def:permutation_equi}.
+Since GNNs calculate the message that reaches a node $i$ based on its neighbourhood $N(i)$, the ordering of the nodes does not matter as long as the network topology remains unchanged.
+This means that the output calculated for each node during multiple steps of message passing is permutation-equivariant by design: For $\sigma \in S_N$, the GNN $f: \mathcal{D} \to \R^{N \times l}$ automatically computes results that respect